tylergneill/skrutable/manual.md

     </tbody>
 </table>

-Skrutable can be extended to include more such simple Roman- or Brāhmi-based schemes for Classical Sanskrit and perhaps even related classical languages like Vedic or Prakrits (specifically, by modifying the modules `phonemes.py` and `scheme_maps.py`).
+`skrutable` can be extended to include more such simple Roman- or Brāhmi-based schemes for Classical Sanskrit and perhaps even related classical languages like Vedic or Prakrits (specifically, by modifying the modules `phonemes.py` and `scheme_maps.py`).
 On the other hand, it is not designed for modern languages with phonologies that differ significantly from Sanskrit (such as Hindi, Tamil, and so on).
 For tools made for such languages, cp.
 [Related Sanskrit Transliteration and Scansion Projects](#related-sanskrit-transliteration-and-scansion-projects) below.

-Note also that scheme auto-detection can be useful whenever manually specifying the input scheme might be inconvenient, but that this should be used with caution, since this feature in Skrutable works based on input character frequencies, and so results will deteriorate the shorter and/or messier the input string becomes.
+Note also that scheme auto-detection can be useful whenever manually specifying the input scheme might be inconvenient, but that this should be used with caution, since this feature in `skrutable` works based on input character frequencies, and so results will deteriorate the shorter and/or messier the input string becomes.

 # Virāma (and Whitespace) Avoidance